Optimal Transport Aggregation for Distributed Mixture-of-Experts: Estimator Reduction via Optimal Transport

-where $\mathcal P_{\ell k}(\bar f^R, \bx)$ denotes the entry $(\ell,k)$ of $\mathcal P(\bar f^R, \bx)$. \end{proposition} The proof of Proposition~\ref{prop: infT infR} is given in Appendix~\ref{appendix: proof infT infR} of the supplementary material.
-Thus, thanks to Proposition~\ref{prop: infT infR}, our objective now is to minimize $\mathcal R_c(g)$ w.r.t $g$.
-By replacing $\Tau_c(g)$ by $R_c(g)$, problem \eqref{eq: minimize TD} becomes { }This optimization can be done with the help of majorization-minimization (MM) algorithm (\textit{e.g.}, \cite{lange2004mm}).
-We defer the numerical approach for solving the problem \eqref{eq: problem minimize R} in Section~\ref{subsec: MM algorithm}, now we will show that the problem is well-posed and state the conditions for the consistency of the reduction estimator.
+where $\mathcal P_{\ell k}(\bar f^R, \bx)$ denotes the entry $(\ell,k)$ of $\mathcal P(\bar f^R, \bx)$. \end{proposition} The proof of Proposition~\ref{prop: infT infR} is given in Section~\ref{appendix: proof infT infR} of the supplementary material.
+Thus, thanks to Proposition~\ref{prop: infT infR}, our objective now is to minimize $\mathcal R_c(g)$ w.r.t. $g$.
+By replacing $\Tau_c(g)$ by $\mathcal R_c(g)$, problem \eqref{eq: minimize TD} becomes { }This optimization can be done with the help of a majorization-minimization (MM) algorithm (\textit{e.g.}, \cite{lange2004mm}).
+We defer the numerical approach for solving problem \eqref{eq: problem minimize R} to Section~\ref{subsec: MM algorithm}.
+We now show that the problem is well-posed and state the conditions for the consistency of the reduction estimator.